gaurichaudhari9/Travelling-Salesman-problem-using-Genetic-Algorithm/README.md

 # License

-This code is released under the MIT License.
+This code is released under the  GPL-3.0 license.